apache/predictionio/docs/manual/source/customize/index.html.md

 An Evaluation Metric quantifies prediction accuracy with a numerical score.
 It can be used for comparing algorithms or algorithm parameter settings.

-> Apache PredictionIO (incubating) helps you modularize these components so you can build, for example, several Serving components for an Engine.
+> Apache PredictionIO helps you modularize these components so you can build, for example, several Serving components for an Engine.
 You will be able to choose which one to be deployed when you create an Engine.